Measurements of the branching fractions of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$, $\Xi_{c}^{0}\to\Xi^{0}\eta$, and $\Xi_{c}^{0}\to\Xi^{0}\eta^{\prime}$ and asymmetry parameter of $\Xi_{c}^{0}\to\Xi^{0}\pi^{0}$: Systematic uncertainties

 The systematic uncertainties due to the intermediate branching fractions are taken to be the uncertainties on the world-average values and treated as correlated uncertainties, which are common to Belle and Belle~II.
 Only the uncertainties for $\BR(\eta\to\gamma\gamma)$ (0.5\%) and $\BR(\etap\to\pip\pim\eta)$$\BR(\eta\to\gamma\gamma)$ (1.3\%) contribute for $\xicz\to\xizeta$ and $\xicz\to\xizetap$, respectively.
 The uncertainties for other intermediate branching fractions are smaller than 0.1\% and are neglected.
 The 22.4\% uncertainty on $\BR(\xicz\to\xipi)$ is treated as an independent systematic uncertainty in the measurement of the absolute branching fractions.

 The uncertainties due to the fit procedure are determined by taking the difference between the $\xicz\to\xizhz$ signal yield in the nominal fit and the signal yields in fits with the following modifications: (1) changing the order of polynomial for the smooth background, (2) floating the ratio of $n_{\rm broken}$ to $n_{\rm sig}$, (3) convolving the signal shapes of $\xicz\to\xiz\eta^{(\prime)}$ with a Gaussian function with a floating width, and (4) changing the broken-signal PDF smoothed by `rookeyspdf' to `roohistpdf'~\cite{rookeyspdf,roohistpdf}, corresponding to two algorithms for PDF estimation from simulated samples.
-The background function is common to the two experiments, and the corresponding uncertainty is extracted from a simultaneous fit for $\xicz$ signal yield in Belle and Belle II data.
-Facing the worst signal-background ratio, the fitting uncertainties for $\xicz\to\xiz\eta$ channel are larger than other two channels of $\xicz\to\xizpiz$ and $\xicz\to\xizetap$.
+The order of the polynomial for the background shape is common to the two experiments, and the corresponding uncertainty is extracted from a simultaneous fit for $\xicz$ signal yield in Belle and Belle II data.
+Facing the worst signal-background ratio, the fitting uncertainties for the $\xicz\to\xiz\eta$ channel are larger than for the $\xicz\to\xizpiz$ and $\xicz\to\xizetap$ channels.
 The total systematic uncertainty is obtained by adding the contributions from each source in quadrature.